UkraineOfficial Name: Ukraine

 While some countries will automatically notify the nearest U.S. Embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. Embassy or consulate as soon as you are arrested or detained overseas.

-SPECIAL CIRCUMSTANCES: Ukraine does not recognize dual nationality.
-If you are a U.S. – Ukrainian citizen and arrive in Ukraine with a Ukrainian passport, you will be treated as a Ukrainian citizen by the local authorities.
+Dual Nationality: Ukraine does not recognize dual nationality.
+If you are a U.S.-Ukrainian citizen and arrive in Ukraine with a Ukrainian passport, you will be treated as a Ukrainian citizen by the local authorities.
 This may include being required to perform mandatory military service.
 For additional information, see the Consular Affairs website for information on dual nationality.

-Exchanging U.S. dollars into Ukrainian hryvnya is simple; licensed exchange booths are widespread, and exchange rates are normally clearly advertised.
+Currency Regulations: Licensed exchange booths for exchanging U.S. dollars into Ukrainian hryvnya are widespread, and exchange rates are normally clearly advertised.
 Currency exchange is only legal at such licensed exchange booths, banks, and currency exchange desks at hotels; anyone caught dealing on the black market can expect to be detained by the local police and may face criminal prosecution.
 You will need to show your passport when exchanging money.
 Be aware that you will be unable to exchange Ukrainian hryvnya back to U.S. dollars or other foreign currency if you are unable to show where you got this amount of hryvnya from.
 Keep receipts that you get from exchange booths to be able to show them later if you need to exchange the local currency back to U.S. dollars when leaving the country.

 There are many banks and licensed currency exchange booths located in major cities.
 ATMs (known locally as “bankomats”) are common throughout the country, even in the smaller cities and towns.
 All ATMs dispense cash only in hryvnya.
 You should think about bringing enough hard currency with you if you need dollars or euros during your trip.
 Credit card and ATM card fraud is a major concern, so you should use credit cards only at reputable businesses and ATMs located inside bank branches.